 “Is it possible to learn more than one language at the same time?

 This is a question I get asked almost every day.
 If you balance your time well, it’s definitely doable.
 If this sounds scary but you still want to learn many languages, then start with one language and learn it to an intermediate level, and then learn another language through it!
 A lot of the Japanese resources I’ve found most useful are books written for Korean learners of the language (i.e. A Japanese textbook written in Korean.
 I’ve found this particularly useful because KR/JP grammar is so similar.
 It makes it a lot faster to understand new concepts when my mind is already in a language that shares similarities with Japanese.
 Here’s are two videos that you might find useful.
 The first one is about learning Korean, Chinese and Japanese at the same time, and the one below it is about how it’s possible fo polyglots to learn multiple languages.
 (Excuse the weird transition from very long to very short hair lol).

-An app I recommend for self-study is Lingodeer.
+An app I specifically recommend for self-study is Lingodeer.
+It’s better than Duolingo as it actually explains and teaches grammar properly and has fun video content.
 They started out with Asian languages but have since expanded their collection to include Portuguese, Spanish, Russian and more.
-Unlike Duolingo, Lingodeer has a holistic approach and delves more in depth into grammar.
+Lingodeer has a holistic approach and delves more in depth into grammar.
 Chinese characters are also taught more intuitively, and you can switch between Traditional, Simplified and PinYin!
 The app is free up to a point and thereafter you need to pay to unlock the rest.